 Universalising the Blue Pacific

 The starting point in which we simply reject Western capitalist universalism in the name of respecting the plurality of particular cultures does not go far enough.
 Emancipatory struggles should take a step further and assert a “a totally different Universal, that of an antagonistic struggle which, rather than taking place between particular communities, splits each community from within, so that the ‘trans-cultural’ link between communities is one of a shared struggle”5.
 Against advocating for a decolonial retreat from universality into non-Western particularity, which fetishises the suffering of dispossessed, Frantz Fanon too appeals to a concrete universalist framework which takes up the plight of the dispossessed as a universal cause 6.
 Here we find ourselves back with Hau’ofa: not the Hau’ofa of cultural autonomy, but the Hau’ofa who recognises the shared antagonistic struggle arising from transnational class relations dividing the Pacific from within.
-In fact, more than Hau’ofa, the politics being developed here while being conditioned by Hau’ofa’s content should take the form Francis Ona: that is, our sea of islands as a militant, anti-imperialist and anti-capitalist collective.
+In fact, more than Hau’ofa, the politics being developed here while being conditioned by Hau’ofa’s form (i.e. an oceanic continent) should take the revolutionary content of Francis Ona: that is, our sea of islands as a militant, anti-imperialist and anti-capitalist collective.

 What does this mean for the Blue Pacific?
 Rather than appealing to Blue Pacific identity politics which fetishises our vulnerability and calls on the ethical and moral responsibilities of others to protect us, an emancipatory Blue Pacific politics would identify fully with our status as ‘the part of no part’ of global capitalism.
 To be clear, the identification being advocated for here is to be distinguished from the typical anti-colonial identity politics in the region which interprets being the ‘part of no part’ of global capitalism in a way that claims the Pacific is ‘outside’ capitalism.
 Against this position, the Blue Pacific politics advocated for here asserts our status of being the ‘part of not part’ while remaining within capitalism.
 This politics enables us to occupy certain positions in our past and present, and not others, that illuminate rather than refuse the antagonisms traversing the region.
 It enables us assert that it is not our particular, fixed material geography which denies us the freedoms and equality otherwise promised by capitalism; rather it is the social processes of the production and accumulation of wealth, the global capitalist system, which denies us the right to participate in universal rights and freedoms.